 Chris Rasmussen (San Diego State University)

 All time slots will be 20 minutes long plus 5 minutes break between talks, although some special sessions have a keynote talk that takes two timeslots.
 Please make an effort to start and finish on time

-The special sessions for the 2020 AustMS Meeting are as follows:
+The special sessions and session organisers for the 2020 AustMS Meeting are as follows:

 - Applied and industrial mathematics